mjemons/mjemons/README.md

 📝 Past project: Simulation in theoretical biology, trying to understand the effects of vaccination on antibiotic resistance.

-📝 Current project: Data Science Intern at Roche Diagnostics International AG
+📝 Past project: Data Science Intern at Roche Diagnostics International AG

+📝 Current project: Master thesis on evolutionary dynamics of antimicrobial resistance in europe.